KubaTaba1uga/python_apt_preferences/README.md

 from apt_preferences.data_structures import AptPreference from apt_preferences.render_preferences_files import render_preferences_files

-# lets assume this is a parsed preference file
+# lets assume this is a parsed preferences file
 my_prefs_l = [AptPreference(package="*", pin="release n=jammy", pin_priority=700, file_path="/etc/apt/preferences", explanations={})]

 # we would like to change pin priority for one of file preferences
 my_pref = my_prefs_l[0]

-# pin priority is changed
+# pin priority is modified
 my_pref.pin_priority = 100

-# pin priority is saved to the file
+# preference with modified pin priority is saved to the file
 render_preferences_files(my_prefs_l)
 ```